linode/apl-docs/docs/for-ops/how-to/change-admin-password.md

 2. Docker  installed and configured.

-3. SOPS set up with Age encryption(default in LKE).
+3. SOPS set up with Age encryption (default in LKE).

 ## Steps:

 ### Step 1: Generate a New Password

-1. Create a secure password (16 characters with alphanumeric and special characters).
+1. Create a secure password (16 characters with alphanumeric).
+    ```bash
+    # Generate a random 16 characters alphanumeric string
+    head /dev/urandom | tr -dc A-Za-z0-9 | head -c 16
+    ```
 2. Make sure this password meets client security specifications.

 ### Step 2: Update the Password in Keycloak

-1. Log in to Keycloak as `otomi-admin` user.
+1. Log in to Keycloak as the `otomi-admin` user.

 2. Go to **Users** in the left-hand sidebar and find the `otomi-admin` user.